-Water Disposal
+Water Sampling and Disposal

 PPD will dispose of any remaining water in the landfarm in accordance with its standard procedures.
 For this project, PPD will not dispose of water on land that exceeds CCME water quality guidelines for the protection of aquatic life.

+Where water concentrations are above CCME freshwater aquatic life guidelines or other relevant guideline (see below), PPD will filter and treat the water before disposal.
+Typically, this process will include a sand filter and activated carbon.
+Water will be re-tested for hydrocarbons and when acceptable levels are reached, PPD will consult with the Nunavut Department of Environment and/or Water Board representatives at Crown-Indigenous Relations and Northern Affairs Canada (CIRNAC) at least 15 days in advance to obtain permission for on-land disposal.

+Table 2: Landfarm Water Guidelines